What is it that your company values most?

 But what about your employees?
 How do you remind them of your core values without shoving those values down their throat?

-One way is to periodically reward employees with little gifts emblazoned with your values.
+One way is to periodically reward employees with little gifts emblazoned with your company’s values everywhere.
 Everyone loves free stuff, right?

 Some ideas include: